 Nonetheless, implicit allowance is made in respect of some of these items in the allowance for superimposed inflation included in our liability assessment.
 Furthermore, to the extent that some of these have emerged in past claims experience, they are reflected in our projections.

-1.3.2 New Zealand and other overseas exposures
+1.3.2 Overseas exposures: Talifero decision